thegiftofgabes/fantasypunk-netlify/content.en/quickstart/_11-backgrounds.md

 ---
 weight: 11
 title: "backgrounds"
-description: "Each Bearer has a Background, an outline of their journey before teh start of the Tale."
+description: "Each Bearer has a Background, an outline of their journey before the start of the Tale."
 ---

 # starter backgrounds